Understanding how to Rev Up Your Thyroid.

 Bonus tip: Low-fat dairy is shown to lower cortisol.
 Cortisol blocks the conversion of one of your thyroid hormones into the kind that control metabolism so we never want too much cortisol when we’re trying to power up our thyroid.
 Try incorporating a low-fat yogurt (my favorite is sheep’s milk Greek yogurt).

 One serving of grains and potatoes, the size of your fist (during the second week only): Millet, rice and rice products, buckwheat (only for Blood Type A and AB, rice pasta, rice cakes, rice crackers, potatoes or sweet potatoes(for Blood Type B and O Only).
 Have just one serving, the size of your fist, per day, at lunch or dinner, .

-Vegetables: Unlimited amounts of all vegetables.
-Potatoes including sweet potatoes and white potatoes are allowed during the second week only.
+Vegetables: Limit your white foods.
+Zone relative amounts of all vegetables.
+Potatoes including sweet potatoes and white potatoes (once a week) are allowed during the second week only.
 All other starchy vegetables including squash, turnip, pumpkin (only for Blood Type O and Blood Type A), beets, carrots and peas are freely allowed in both weeks.
 NO CORN.

 Fruits: grapefruit,figs, blueberries, dried organic unsulphured apricots and strawberries